randomouscrap98/3ds_junkdraw/README.md

 * **R+LEFT/RIGHT** : REALLY change brush width
 * **R+UP/DOWN** : change page (can have thousands)
 * **R+L+UP/DOWN** : REALLY change page (please don't do this)

+## Debugging
+It's difficult to debug on the 3DS.
+As such, if you need to inspect the drawing data at a granular level, drawing specific ranges of strokes, you can do so using [debug.html](debug.html).

+### Directions for use
+- Save your drawing as you normally do within 3ds junkdraw
+- Copy the raw drawing (named `raw` inside the `/3ds/junkdraw/saves/<DRAWNAME>` folder) onto your computer.
+- Load [debug.html](debug.html) on your computer (save the file then open it in your browser)
+- Use `Choose file` on the debug page to load your raw drawing.
+You will also need to click `Load`
+- Once loaded, you will be able to inspect every stroke, as well as redraw any range of strokes you desire.

+You can use this to "curate" specific ranges of strokes for export, or simply export entire pages for whatever reason.
+Please note that this is a debug page first and foremost, and won't be updated with many ease of use features.

+### NOTE 2024-07-22
+I've run into a strange issue on my 3ds where, upon reloading a drawing, it is somewhat mangled.
+It's rather subtle, but there are weird strokes in weird colors in a few places.
+If you run into this issue and want to export a "clean" page, you can load up your drawing in the debug page as shown above, render the page, and save it.
+The issue appears to ONLY be on the 3ds, and the drawing data itself is unblemished, it's just how the 3ds renders it which is incorrect.
+I apologize for the strange issue.